Upper Beeding: Room Bottom

 Room Bottom runs west of Tottering Mount towards Golding Barn.
-Apparently, Room Bottom used to be Broom Bottom, but some map-maker in Victorian times left out the ‘B’ by mistake.
+Room Bottom used to be Broom Bottom, but map makers left out the ‘B’ by mistake.
 It is a tranquil and remote valley, except when being used by the bikes on Golding Barn Raceway.
 The south side of the valley has a tussocky sward, with scattered scrub.
 The steep east end of the valley is derelict chalk grassland invaded by tor grass but does retain lots of rockrose and an associated webcap fungus, and the little black earth tongue.
 There are brown argus, adonis and chalkhill butterflies, Sussex rampion and ploughman's spikenard.
 The north side of the valley has a very dry, almost continental feel.
 It's also very steep, though the terracettes allow one to walk it.

 Downland and scarp

 The southeast end of the Upper Beeding parish is deep in the downs towards Southwick.